dstroot/blog-next/_posts/2019-08-07-executable-documentation.md

 - [Ansible](https://www.ansible.com/)
 - [Jupyter](https://jupyter.org)

-So you take this concept pretty far!
+So you can take this concept pretty far!

 #### Resources